It’s one thing to take your baby on a long car ride.

 Contain the Cuteness in a Car Seat

-You have 3 options to store the car seat during the flight:
+You will have three options to store your baby’s car seat during the flight:

 Contain the Cuteness in a Stroller

 Usually you can use the stroller right up until boarding, wheel it down the jetway and then leave it before boarding.
 The flight attendants will stow it away and then set it out there again when you leave.

 Still, here are some things to remember: